jarun/buku/docs/source/index.rst

-..
-Buku documentation master file, created by sphinx-quickstart on Thu Sep  7 12:54:59 2017.
+.. buku documentation master file, created by sphinx-quickstart on Thu Sep  7 12:54:59 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Buku
+6uku
 ====

 Bookmark manager like a text-based mini-web.